roywblack/pomodoro.el/README.md

 # pomodoro.el #

-The technique is described in http://www.pomodorotechnique.com
+The technique is described at http://www.pomodorotechnique.com

 [Original code](http://kanis.fr/hg/lisp/ivan/pomodoro.el) written by Ivan Kanis.
 This fork adds some features and uses libnotify for notifications